grnhse/greenhouse-api-docs/source/includes/harvest/_introduction.md

 - `next`.
 The corresponding URL is the link to the next page.
 - `prev`.
 The corresponding URL is the link to the previous page.
 - `last`.
 The corresponding URL is the link to the last page.
+Will not be returned if the query param `skip_count` is `true`.

 Note that when this header is not set, there is only one page, the first page, of results.